 The Construction Deposit must be paid by Buyer at the time of the Design Meeting, as hereinafter set forth.
 Failure to do so will result in a delay in construction and/or a cancellation of the Contract, in which case the Earnest Money Deposit will be released to and retained by Seller.

 Unless otherwise provided in this Contract, the Construction Deposit will be IMMEDIATELY NON-REFUNDABLE TO BUYER when paid, and shall be immediately disbursed to Seller and used by Seller for all costs incurred in connection with construction of the Home on the Lot.
-At Closing, the Construction Deposit will apply to and reduce the amount of the Purchase Price payable by Buyer.
+At Closing, the Construction Deposit will apply towards the Purchase Price payable by Buyer.

 2.3 Change Order & Upgrade Fee.
 Certain fees will be required when Buyer requests Change Orders or NON-STANDARD Upgrades in the unit.
 The fees payable under this section will be IMMEDIATELY NON-REFUNDABLE TO BUYER and will not apply to or reduce the Purchase Price at Closing.
 All fees must be paid UP-FRONT, WHEN THE REQUEST IS MADE and before the amount of increase to the Purchase Price is determined.
 If the fee is not paid at the time of request, the request will be deemed denied and Seller shall have no liability with respect to such request.
 Even if the fee is paid up-front, when the request is made, ALL SUCH REQUESTS MUST BE APPROVED by Seller and payment of the fee does not guarantee approval.
 Change Order Requests must follow the Change Order Process.
 The additional fees charged are as follows: